-Since I was a small child I’ve always been interested if not fascinated by what computers are able to do.
-At least in the mainstream efficiency seems to be a bit of a lost are now.
+Since I was a small child, I’ve always been interested, if not fascinated, by what computers can do.
+At least in the mainstream, efficiency seems to be a bit of a lost are now.

-Eventually I got Pitfall.
-That was completely different than any of the other games.
+Eventually, I got Pitfall.
+That was entirely different from any of the other games.
 It had many screens that you could explore.
 Now I know that there are 255 of them.

-Fast forward to the Commodore 64.
+Fast-forward to the Commodore 64.
 It had a lot more memory than the old Atari did.
 It was still very constraining.
-When we had our C64 I always wanted to learn assembly language but I really was unable to find any books on it and we had no way to compile it.
-I didn’t have the monetary means to buy one either, even if I was able find it.
-I did love reading through some stuff that was on our Loadstar disks but that was just enough to get me interested in it.
-If only I would have had access to the library back then.
+When we had our C64 I always wanted to learn assembly language, but I really was unable to find any books on it, and we had no way to compile it.
+I didn’t have the monetary means to buy one either, even if I was able to find it.
+I did love reading through some things that were on our Load star disks, but that was just enough to get me interested in it.
+If only I could have had access to the library back then.

-It’s not all negative though.
-In a lot of ways usability is much better.
-Once we get rid of the flat design fad that’ll likely get even better again.
-Back then user interfaces were inconsistent at best or non existent between programs other that BASIC.
+It’s not all negative, though.
+In many ways, usability is much better.
+Once we get rid of the flat design fad, that’ll likely get even better again.
+Back then, user interfaces were inconsistent at best or nonexistent between programs other than BASIC.
 The reality was that there was only so much you could squeeze out of that small amount of RAM and the slow processor.
 If it weren’t for the fad of making everything in the UI try to look the same we could have nice easy to use interfaces.

-It usually comes up in comments about this sort of thing but I saw the book Racing The Beam about the Atari 2600.
-I’ve been meaning to read it for quite a while but always put in on the back burner and forgot to buy it.
-So far I’m really enjoying it and learning lots of interesting things.
+It usually comes up in comments about this sort of thing, but I saw the book Racing The Beam about the Atari 2600.
+I’ve been meaning to read it for quite a while, but always put in on the back burner and forgot to buy it.
+So far, I’m really enjoying it and learning many interesting things.
 No doubt I’ll be posting more about this book and what I learned from it later.